legends2k/Hello2D/presentation.md

 > Computing an image on-the-fly with math equations and parameters

 * Make a bitmap brush out of it
-* Understading how the pattern is computed is fairly involved
+* Understanding how the pattern is computed is fairly involved

 > `git clone https://bitbucket.org/rmsundaram/tryouts.git`